ashleychontos/pySYD/CONTRIBUTING.md

 -----

-We would love for you to contribute to `pySYD` and make it even better than it is today! <br/>
-For most (if not all) questions/concerns, peeping our [discussions](https://github.com/ashleychontos/pySYD/discussions) forum is an excellent place to start in order to look for solutions.
-If something is confusing, there is a good chance that someone else also found it confusing and hence already asked.
+For most (if not all) questions/concerns, peeping our [discussions](https://github.com/ashleychontos/pySYD/discussions) forum is an excellent place to start in case things have already been brought up or addressed.

-As a contributor, here are the guidelines we ask you to follow:
+As a user and/or contributor, here are the guidelines we ask you to follow:

 - [Question or problem?](#question)
 - [Issues & bugs](#issue)